kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Ethics in Customer Analytics

-Manipulation risks trust.
+Manipulation risks trust
-Privacy expectations matter.
+Privacy expectations matter
 Transparency protects relationships

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.